 - Make time to read with your student.
 You can read different books silently in the same room, or you can read the same book. - Ask your child about the book she or he is currently reading.
 Which characters are most relatable?
 What will happen next?
-What is the point of the story? - Think of a current topic in the news and find an opinion article about it.
-Read it with your child, and then have your child identify the strongest and weakest arguments in the piece. - Find an editorial written by someone who shares a different stance or belief on the topic.
+What is the point of the story? - Help your student evaluate different resources and then decide which is most trustworthy.
+(For instance, with your student, discuss a current topic in the news and read two articles about it.
+Decide together which article seems more reliable.) - Find an editorial written by someone who shares a different stance or belief on the topic.
 Read it with your child, and identify the strongest and weakest reasoning or evidence in the piece.
 Then think of reasons that support your line of thinking. - Keep a list of new or interesting words you find in the books and news that you and your child read.
 Display the list in a prominent place like the refrigerator or bathroom mirror. - Find an interesting sentence from a book or news story.
 Copy it down, and work with your student to imitate its sentence structure with a new sentence of your own.
 Discuss what makes the sentence structure interesting and what effect it may have on the reader.